epfl-ada/ada-2024-project-nhsvd/README.md

 - Feature: Movie's summary tagged with character mentions
 - Approach:
-    1. Create document-character pairs as input.
+    1. Create plot summary-character list pairs as input.
-    2. Use the LLM to associate the pair with a binary label: dead or alive.
+    2. Use the LLM to output for each character a binary label: dead or alive
 - Limitation:
     + LLM API costs.
     + The result's accuracy is dependent on the prompt.